ConnectSDK/Connect-SDK-iOS-Google-Cast/README.md

 1. Go to the [Google Cast Developer site](https://developers.google.com/cast/docs/developers#libraries) and download the iOS sender library
 2. Extract the `GoogleCast.framework` bundle from the downloaded zip file
 3. Move the framework bundle into your `modules/google-cast/` directory
-4. Link `GoogleCast.framework` with your application target
+4. In your Project link `GoogleCast.framework` with your application target

 ###Connect SDK Lite Integration
 1. Clone this repository into a subfolder of the Connect SDK Lite project